 Within this section a topical subject matter is covered each week, whether taken from the likes of the world’s media or through the requests of the reader by emailing: email@example.com.

 What would you like to discuss next week……?

-which focus on all aspects of kindness and are a great resource for Children’s Mental Health Week.
-They cover topics such as the impact kindness has on our physical and mental health, the importance of self-kindness, and how kindness can help us connect with others.
-Lesson plans are designed for Key Stage 1 & 2 and meet many of the aims and objectives of the PSHE curriculum Browse Lesson Plans.
+Last year saw Children’s Mental Health Week celebrate which focused on all aspects of kindness such as the impact of kindness on our physical and mental health, the importance of self-kindness, and how kindness can help us connect with others, all of which can be discovered by visiting The School of Kindness

-The NSPCC have a dedicated website for everything ‘Net Awareness’, where you can find a helpful parental guide to social networks, apps and games including links to a host of useful tips on everything from the effect of social media on children, to supporting your child’s online wellbeing.
-More can be found here: www.net-aware.org.uk, however detailed below are a number of interesting links:
+For further information on safer internet use, the have a dedicated website for everything ‘Keeping children safe online, here you can find a helpful parental guide to social networks, apps and games including links to a host of useful tips on everything from the effect of social media on children, to supporting your child’s online wellbeing.

-If you require further help and support please use one of the dedicated contact options below:
+If you require further help and support please use one of the dedicated contacts below:

-If you feel overwhelmed talking about staying safe online – especially when your children are using the internet differently to you, there is advice and support available from setting up parental controls to advice on sexting, online games and video apps, which can be accessed through the guides below
+If you feel overwhelmed talking about staying safe online – especially when your children are using the internet differently to you, there is advice and support available from setting up parental controls to advice on sexting, online games and video apps, which can be accessed through the guide

-NSPCC are offering free webinars for groups of parents and carers, making it easy for you to keep your family safe online.
-Email us to book your place.
+NSPCC offer free webinars for groups of parents and carers, making it easy for you to keep your family safe online, to book a place email: firstname.lastname@example.org